If you’re looking to make some bets on the Super Bowl when legal sports betting in California goes live, we’ve got you covered.

 Betting on the Super Bowl MVP

-One of the most anticipated moments of the Super Bowl — for both fans and bettors alike — is the announcement of the game’s Most Valuable Player.
+One of the most anticipated moments of the Super Bowl — for both fans and bettors alike — is announcing the game’s Most Valuable Player.

 This player is typically an offensive player (in the 2022 Super Bowl, it was Los Angeles Rams standout receiver Cooper Kupp).
-However, it’s not impossible for a defensive player to get the nod (such as in Super Bowl 48 and Super Bowl 50 when linebackers were the MVP of the game).
+However, a defensive player can get the nod (such as in Super Bowl 48 and Super Bowl 50 when linebackers were the MVP of the game).

 You can bet on which player you believe will win the MVP award.
 These lines are typically released as soon as the two teams have been decided following the NFC and AFC championship games.

 Quarterbacks have traditionally won the award, having taken it home 32 times as of the 2023 Super Bowl.

 Betting promos and bonuses are the best way to earn some quick value.
 Furthermore, most sports bettors are well aware that when the Super Bowl rolls around the sportsbooks will offer up a slew of incentives to entice you into making more Super Bowl bets.

 Here are some of the most common Super Bowl betting offers and promos you’ll likely find in California sportsbooks: